mayanksirdotcom/Responsive-Login-Form/README.md

 # Responsive-Login-Form
-This is a responsive logi form
+This is a responsive login form